Moving from Rochester to New York City, NY

 Best movers from Rochester to New York City

-Safeway Moving is our top-rated full-service pick for larger moves from Rochester to New York City.
-With 14 years in the moving industry and service throughout New York, they're a strong fit for intrastate moves of 333 miles.
+Safeway Moving is our best overall value pick for full-service moves from Rochester to New York City.
+With 14 years in the moving industry, statewide service throughout New York, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 333 miles with the logistics infrastructure most local operators can't match.

 More New York moving resources